 They continued to live at 383 Commonwealth during the 1893-1894 winter season, but moved thereafter, probably to Coal Run, Ohio, where Sarah Marietta Hubbell died in September of 1894 (she and her sister were born Waterford, Ohio).
 Henry Hubbell died in October of 1895 at the Hotel Vendome.

 During the 1894-1895 winter season, 383 Commonwealth was the home of Eben Wright and his wife, Leta (Pell) Wright.
 Their usual residence was in New York City.
 He was a collector and expert on Medieval tapestries, carvings, and art, and had just lent the Museum of Fine Arts five Flemish tapestries for display.

 By the 1895-1896 winter season, 383 Commonwealth was the home of Miss Carrie Thirza Fitch.
 She previously had lived at 34 Fairfield.
 She initially leased the house from Samuel H. Whitwell and then, on July 23, 1900, it was purchased from him by a trust established under the will of her father, Jonas Fitch.

-During the 1907-1908 winter season, she was living elsewhere and 383 Commonwealth was the home of wholesale cotton merchant John Silsbee Lawrence and his wife, Emma (Atherton) Silsbee.
+During the 1907-1908 winter season, she was in Baltimore and 383 Commonwealth was the home of wholesale cotton merchant John Silsbee Lawrence and his wife, Emma (Atherton) Lawrence.
 They had married in April of 1907 and 383 Commonwealth probably was their first home together.
 Prior to their marriage, he had lived at 140 Beacon.
-By the 1908-1909 season, the were living at the Lenox Hotel at 61 Exeter.
+By the 1908-1909 season, they were living at the Lenox Hotel at 61 Exeter.

 By the 1908-1909 winter season, Carrie Fitch had resumed living at 383 Commonwealth.
 She continued to live there during the 1918-1919 season, but moved thereafter to The Charlesgate at 535 Beacon.

 383 Commonwealth was not listed in the 1920 and 1921 Blue Books.

 By 1920, 383 Commonwealth was the home of Anna K. (Brigham) Hall, widow of leather merchant Henry Lyon Hall, and their four children: Henry Lyon Hall, Jr., Anna Brigham Hall, Frank B. Hall, and Mary C. Hall.
 Prior to her husband’s death in June of 1917, they had lived in Dorchester.